Increase your Internet presence … boost traffic … connect with customers … and take full advantage of all that social media has to offer!

 - When to utilize media sharing platforms like YouTube™, Instagram® and Pinterest®

-Where to Post, When to Post, and What to Say in Your Posts
+What to Say, Where to Post, When to Post and How to Save Time

 Status Updates, Tweets, News Feeds, Blog Entries … confused about where to post, when to post, even what to say in your posts?
 Take a deep breath and relax.
 This session walks you through your options and shows you where you should spend your time and efforts for optimum ROI.
-Believe it or not, there’s an art and science behind “social timing” — and we’ll reveal the best posting and updating times and methods for reaching specific audiences.
-We’ll also clue you in on what kind of content will best satisfy customer expectations, offer value, create interest and keep your readers coming back for more.
+Believe it or not, there’s an art and science behind “social timing” — and we’ll reveal the best times to post, and reveal time-saving tools to help you streamline content production.
+We’ll also clue you in on what kind of content will best satisfy customer expectations, offer value, create interest and keep your target audience coming back for more.

 - Learn to leverage the power of social media without spending hours at it every day

 - Discover how often you should be active on each of the platforms you’ve included in your social media marketing campaign

 - Find out what kind of content you should post to boost reader interest, drive site traffic and support your business’ marketing goals